hannibal002/SkyHanni/docs/tutorials/graph_network.md

 Many different SkyHanni features use this identical parkour format:

 - Dungeon Race Guide
-- Rescue Mission in Crimson Isle
+- Rescue Mission in the Crimson Isle
 - Lava Maze in The Rift.
 - See `ParkourHelper` for more examples.